Dozens feared dead as Cuba airliner crashes on takeoff - Journal du Cameroun

 “There has been an unfortunate aviation accident.
 The news is not very promising — it seems that there is a high number of victims,” Diaz-Canel said.

-Diaz-Canel said nine crew members were believed to have been on board, but he was unsure if they had been included in the total of 104 passengers on board.
+The president said nine crew members were believed to have been on board, but he was unsure if they had been included in the total of 104 passengers.

 The 58-year-old president, who succeeded Raul Castro as the island’s leader only last month, appeared aghast as he surveyed the recovery efforts, wearing a short-sleeved green shirt and surrounded by officials.